-The children have brought home highlighted spelling sheets.
-These are our 100 words for Year 3 and the children will be tested on these next in December.
+The children have brought home highlighted spelling sheets again.
+These are our 100 words for Year 3 and the children will be tested on these next in March.
 Feel free to practise these words - maybe picking three words each week.
 You will notice some of the words will also feature in our words of the week lists.

 Times Tables Rockstars is a online programme we have introduced to encourage children to have fun with multiplication facts while improving fluency, recall and speed.
 Children can access it in their own time on any IOS, Android or Windows device.